-This one-year course provides students with introductory knowledge and skills in developing and implementing cybersecurity.
-Areas of emphasis include: cyber ethics, online safety, and securing networks.
+This one-year course is designed for students who have successfully completed Cybersecurity I. Areas of emphasis include: computer forensics, incident handling, and investigative objectives.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one of the elective credits required for high school graduation.
 Approved May 2018.